 You don’t need to update the plan documents when gaining or losing employees unless the employee manages your ICHRA benefit.

 If you have 20 or more employees, your ICHRA is subject to the federal Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Depending on your state, your benefit may be subject to state COBRA laws even if you have fewer than 20 employees.
-In these cases, organizations must provide all covered individuals with the option to elect COBRA coverage.
+In these cases, organizations must provide all covered individuals with the option to elect COBRA coverage to continue to access their ICHRA.

-When your employees make a reimbursement claim for their individual insurance premiums or other qualified out-of-pocket expenses, they need to provide you with adequate proof of purchase.
+When your employees make a reimbursement claim for their individual insurance premiums or other qualified out-of-pocket expenses, they must provide you with adequate proof.

 The documentation, such as a receipt or invoice, must include the following:

-Employees only need to submit some recurring eligible expenses, like a monthly premium, once.
+Employees only submit some recurring eligible expenses, like a monthly premium, once.
 This applies as long as the recurring reimbursement request matches previous reimbursements you approved with the same amount, service provider, and date.
-For individual health insurance plans, employees can find this information in their explanation of benefits.
+Employees can find this information for individual health plans in their explanation of benefits (EOB).

 Your organization must review your employees’ submissions and approve or decline the reimbursement request.